orisai/exceptions/docs/README.md

 }
 ```

-If you want add message, code or previous exception to error you can use [fluent interface](#configurableexception).
+If you want add message, code or previous exception to error you can use [fluent interface](#fluent-interface).

-## UncheckedException
+### Unchecked exception

-Generic exceptions used for errors in code which should likely be fixed.
-They should have at least error message.
+Generic exceptions used for programming errors which should likely be fixed.
-All of them must implement interface `UncheckedException`.
+- All of them must implement interface `UncheckedException`.
-You may also extend `LogicalException` which implements `UncheckedException`, disables default constructor and uses `ConfigurableException` trait.
+    - You may also extend `LogicalException` which implements `UncheckedException`, extends `\LogicException`, disables default constructor and uses `ConfigurableException` trait.
+- They should have at least error message.
+- In perfectly written code they should never occur.
+- Handling of unchecked exceptions should be done by an error handler, e.g. [Tracy debugger](https://tracy.nette.org).
+    - Only valid reason to catch them is to add some additional debug info.
+In this case new exception must be thrown with original exception added as previous (`$new->withPrevious($previous)`).
+- They should not be [part of the function signature](#exceptions-as-part-of-the-function-signature).
+- Unless the exception subclass covers a common use case, e.g. adds useful info via name or property or the exception has valid reason to be catched then an existing uncatched exception should be used.

 We currently provide following unchecked exceptions: